NikhilSharma03/NoteMan/README.md

 ## Description

-Online web application to store school/rough notes on the go.
+Online web application to store school/rough notes on the web to review them later.

 - A header section with the logo.
 - Support different subjects.